 Debuting in 1939, Namor was created by writer, illustrator Bill Everett, depicted as the mutant son of a human sea captain and a seductive princess on a spy mission for her undersea kingdom of 'Atlantis'.

-After fighting WWII alongside 'Captain America' and the 'Human Torch' on the side of the Allies, Namor resurfaced in the 1950's as the subject of a live-action TV series.
+After fighting WWII with the Allies alongside 'Captain America' and the 'Human Torch', Namor resurfaced in the 1950's as the subject of a live-action TV series.

 Recovering his memory, Namor returned to his undersea kingdom, only to find it destroyed from underwater nuclear testing.

-...as a thirst for vengeance and a quest for identity would dominate his life.
+...as a thirst for revenge and a quest for identity would dominate his life.

 Click the images to enlarge and Sneak Peek the original 1960's "Sub-Mariner" cartoons, with John Vernon as 'Namor', written by Stan Lee, animated from Marvel's 'Silver Age' comic books, plus take a look @ Kevin Costner as 'The Mariner', from the feature "Waterworld" ...